 Why Is This an Important Question to Answer With a Clinical Examination?

 In western countries, appendicitis represents a common cause of acute abdominal pain.
 According to National Center for Health Statistics data, approximately 500 000 patients underwent appendectomies from 1979 to 1984.
 Individuals carry a 7% lifetime risk of developing appendicitis.1 The incidence of appendicitis causing abdominal pain depends on the clinical setting.
-In series from emergency departments or surgical services, 25% of patients younger than 60 years and evaluated for acute abdominal pain ...
+In series from emergency departments or surgical services, 25% of patients younger than 60 years and evaluated for acute abdominal pain have acute ...